AOS

 Polycystic Ovary Syndrome (PCOS) is a common endocrine disorder that affects millions of women worldwide.
 It is characterized by a hormonal imbalance and can lead to a wide range of symptoms and complications.
 In this blog post, we will delve into the details of PCOS, exploring its causes, symptoms, diagnosis, and management strategies.

-What is PCOS?PCOS is a complex hormonal disorder that primarily affects women of reproductive age.
+PCOS is a complex hormonal disorder that primarily affects women of reproductive age.
 The condition is characterized by the overproduction of androgens (testosterone) in the ovaries and androgen precursors (DHEA-S) in the adrenal glands, leading to the development of small cysts on the ovaries.
-These hormonal imbalances disrupt the normal functioning of the ovaries, affecting the release of eggs and often leading to irregular menstrual cycles.
+These hormonal imbalances disrupt the normal functioning of the ovaries, affecting the release of eggs and often leading to irregular menstrual cycles and infertility.

 Causes of PCOS: